 The Best of the West Highlands

 From Edinburgh we travel west towards our first stop; Doune Castle.
 You might recognise this medieval stronghold from many different tv programmes and films such as Game of Thrones, Outlander, and Monty Python and the Holy Grail.
-On our way we will pass the historic and imposing Stirling Castle, high on its volcanic rock, and on to a visit at the magnificent Doune Castle (which featured in the TV series Outlander & cult movie ‘Monty Python and the Holy Grail’).
+On our way we will pass the historic and imposing Stirling Castle, high on its volcanic rock.
+The castle has a must for anyone interested in Scottish History; it was once home to Mary Queen of Scots, with links to Robert the Bruce and William Wallace.
 From there we drive into the Highlands, past the lovely Loch Lubnaig and up through impressive Glen Ogle, stopping nearby for lunch and beautiful views of the surrounding scenery.

 We now start our homeward journey, driving over the Arrochar Alps, an attractive range of mountains, with a brief pause near the top of the Rest and Be Thankful Pass.
 A little later we reach enchanting Loch Lomond, where we stop at the pretty loch-side village of Luss before returning to Edinburgh.